GENERAL GUIDELINES FOR INDEPENDENT WORK

 Juniors, whether engaged in the first or the second independent work project, have only one adviser per semester.
 In general, the Director of Undergraduate Studies does not assign the same adviser for both projects; it is more useful to the student if he or she experiences a slightly different set of expectations and several areas of expertise.
 That said, juniors often encounter one or both of these advisers again when they undertake the senior thesis, especially if they request such an arrangement.
 Seniors have two advisers, one of whom must be a member of Comparative Literature.
 Though one is designated as the “primary” adviser, and the other “secondary,” seniors are encouraged to consult with both throughout the year.
 At a minimum, both advisers should initial the prospectus, and both should feel free to raise particular concerns at this relatively early moment in the thesis-writing process.

 Among the adviser’s initial recommendations, particular editions of the text(s) under scrutiny and general background works figure prominently.
 Students should make every effort to secure or at least to consult these primary and secondary texts promptly; it is sometimes the case that the appropriate works are not available in Princeton’s libraries, and need to be ordered through Interlibrary Loan.
-In the event that they encounter particular difficulties in securing the proper texts, students should contact Senior Reference Librarian TBA and Literature Bibliographer John Logan, both based in Firestone Library.
+In the event that they encounter particular difficulties in securing the proper texts, students should contact Literature Bibliographer John Logan, based in Firestone Library.

 In their second meeting, the student and adviser should compile an initial bibliography.
 For the first junior paper, this will in all likelihood be a brief list consisting of the primary text(s) the student plans to analyze and a few contextual books and articles; for the second junior paper and especially for the senior thesis, the bibliography will undergo considerable evolution as the project develops, but will invariably start with the appropriate edition(s) and basic background works.

 Students writing their first junior paper generally do not have research needs that exceed their current abilities.
 They also gain some initial expertise in research during the course of the Junior Seminar, but those needing help in Firestone or other Princeton libraries should contact Mr. Logan.
-In order to address the more complex research agendas of the subsequent independent work, Senior Reference Librarian TBA and Mr. Logan will meet with seniors in September and with juniors in February.
+In order to address the more complex research agendas of the subsequent independent work, Literature Bibliographer John Logan, based in Firestone Library.
+Mr. Logan will meet with seniors in September and with juniors in February.
 These mandatory meetings normally take place about a week before the prospectus is due; they serve to introduce students to the relevant research tools, help them locate materials by identifying the descriptors used by the Library of Congress, and demonstrate the different sorts of bibliographic manager programs available to them.
 As Princeton’s libraries often possess rare books or unique archival material pertinent to independent work in Comparative Literature, these research sessions are also a valuable means of identifying and using such items.
 Finally, Mr. Logan help students, especially those working on interdisciplinary questions, to navigate between differing scholarly and bibliographic conventions in order to identify the critical sources and authorities most relevant to their projects.

 The prospectus is an important component of both junior papers and the senior thesis.
 In this document, students formulate the critical problem as they see it in this early stage, describe the preliminary work they have already undertaken, and articulate the basic components of the project.
 For juniors, these components will be subheadings of the junior paper, whereas for seniors, the relevant units are the three to five chapters of the thesis.
 While much of the prospectus will undergo modification, it should articulate not simply a preference for a particular topic, but rather a general argument about why that topic is worth investigation in a comparative fashion, the types of supporting evidence and arguments the student envisions using, and the kinds of contextual information he or she anticipates including.
 The prospectus should also include a working bibliography.
 Various elements of the prospectus are taken up as research and writing exercises in the Junior Seminar.